 Mosaics in the Cathedral of Santa Maria Dell'Assunta

 Torcello's cathedral was built in 639 and has a tall 11th-century bell tower that dominates the skyline.
 Inside the cathedral are stunning Byzantine mosaics from the 11th to the 13th centuries.
 One of the most impressive is the depiction of the Last Judgement.
 From the boat stop, the main path leads to the cathedral, less than a 10-minute walk.
 The cathedral is open daily from 10:00 to 17:30.
-Currently (2012), admission to the cathedral is 5 euro and an audio guide is available for two euro.
-There is an additional charge to climb up the bell tower but in 2012 it was closed for renovation.
+There is an additional charge to climb up the bell tower.

 The Casa Museo Andrich is an artist house and museum displaying more than 1000 artworks.
 It also has an educational farm and garden with an overlook on the lagoon, a good place to see flamingos from March through September.
 It can be visited on a guided tour.